Therapy for Trauma & PTSD

 The Benefits of Treating Trauma

-While I’m located in Ashland, OR, I offer online therapy for trauma and PTSD to residents of Oregon, Georgia and Washington.
+While I’m located in Ashland, OR, I offer online therapy for trauma and PTSD to residents of Oregon, Washington, Georgia and Florida.

 Return to your